 How to Apply

-New freshmen with accepted applications will automatically be enrolled in Honors in Research.
-It is possible to switch to Honors in the Major in the student’s first semester on campus after meeting with the advisor for that major by completing the application form and selecting Honors in the Major.
-Transfer and continuing students may apply directly to Honors in Research or Honors in the Major (after meeting with the major advisor).
+New first-year students with accepted applications will automatically be enrolled in Honors in Research.
+It is possible to switch to Honors in the Major in the student’s first semester on campus after receiving approval from the advisor for that major.
+Transfer and continuing students may apply directly to Honors in Research or Honors in the Major (after approval from the major advisor).

 Requirements